 I remember very well the scary styles of the 1980s (she spends a lot of the book in this era).

-I'd definitely recommend this book ...
-I enjoyed it much more than Bitter is the New Black and would continue to read future books of hers.
+I'd recommend this book ...
+I enjoyed it much more than Bitter is the New Black and will continue to read future books of hers.

 Oh, I've always wanted to read this book, so it is great hearing that you liked it.